 Have you got awesome architectural drawings to share?
 If so, we want to hear from you: Register for the One Drawing Challenge for a chance to win $2,500!

 Details define architecture.
 How a building comes together shapes the way we experience space, and in turn, the quality of a structure.
 Architecture begins at a material level, and from there we combine materials through detailing to control temperature and humidity, to create structural stability, or to simply shape an aesthetic.
 A project can be formally or spatially inspiring, but if it isn’t detailed properly, things can literally fall apart at the seams.

-Drawing from the Architizer database, we’ve rounded up a collection of pristine, minimalist details that show off thoughtful and sometimes intricate assemblies.
+To celebrate the upcoming launch of the inaugural One Drawing Challenge competition, we’ve rounded up a collection of pristine, minimalist detail drawings that showcase intricate architectural assemblies.
 From curtain walls and sun screens to windows and roofs, each of the details reveal how architects think across scales.
 These details are drawn from every kind of project, from residential housing to commercial and educational spaces.
 Collectively, they show some of the most clever moments within design and construction through the lens of drawing.

 Dyson Building: Department of Fine and Applied Arts by Haworth Tompkins, London, United Kingdom

 The Dyson building was designed a major new development to the Royal College of Art after it moved to Kensington Gore in 1962.
 It forms the centerpiece of the RCA’s Battersea Campus, and the development sits alongside the RCA’s existing Painting and Sculpture Programs on the site.
 A large top-lit ‘machine hall’ links the two blocks and forms the heart of the building, designed to house the large presses used by printmakers.
 A more public zone of retail and business space is arranged along the street frontage.